tbarbette/retina-docker/README.md

     docker run -it --rm --network host --name my_retina retina eth0 tls_log

-Notice we use `retina` instead of `tbarbette/retina` which is the local image you just built
+Notice we use `retina` instead of `tbarbette/retina` which is the local image you just built.